jimrothstein/docs/misc_files/006_history_notes.md

 -   1946 strikes catches GE off guard (huh?).
 Emerges Boulware:  GE is boss, not union.
 You take what we give; no matter how long you strike.

+##	HUAC
+-	claim:  there really was effort by CPUSA and "popular front" to disseminate organizing, education, labor activities.
+But overthrow??
+-	1947, 1948 (?) investigates communist influence in Hollywood (actors,
+directors, writers ...)
+Vicious.
+Many those targeted had liberal leanings or depicted another side of life in their works, films  themes like religious tolerance, anti-Semitic (ex:  John Wayne film
+ALSO shows heroism of fighters in Burma?)
+HUAC forced you to take stand or they would end your career.
+Some, including an RKO executive Dore Schary , stood their ground ("Until the time is proven that a Communist is dedicated to overthrow gov't,  I can not determine any grounds for hiring but the man's competance.

 ##  William F Buckley emerges:
   *  pro-McCarthy